Asian stocks mixed ahead of US inflation data

-The benchmark of New Zealand rose but that of Singapore and Indonesia fell.
+The benchmark in Malaysia rose but those in India, Singapore and Indonesia fell.

 Analysts are expecting the latest U.S. headline inflation rate, due Wednesday, to grow at a slower pace of 5.3% in July from a year earlier.
 This is slightly lower than June's 5.4%.